ESG

 Following induction, we continue to develop employees for the long term.
 Through our Annual Performance Review process, we do not just look to appraise performance in the year, we identify individual training needs and ensure specific personal development plans are in place to tailor to that team member’s requirements.

-Importantly, the L&D platform covers learning regarding mental health and general wellbeing, which is something that we have signposted to our employees, especially in light of the pandemic.
+Importantly, the L&D platform covers learning regarding mental health and general wellbeing, which is something that we have signposted to our employees.
 Our employees’ health, happiness and wellbeing is paramount to us and we are pleased that this platform is providing further support.